alexfernandez/alexfernandez.github.io/2025/modern-art.md

 cheerful chirps, sad intonations, whiny howls, or imperative commands.
 Even birds have the power to make us feel happy or sad with their songs.
 Is it possible that musical compositions mimic these "wired-in" patterns?
-In this case music would just be emulating the sounds of nature.
+In this case music would just be emulating the sounds that we are programmed to resonate to.

-While I would not consider instrumental music abstract, contemporary compositions often feel like it.
-And to be honest I don't get them either.
 So how can composers and performers deliver raw feelings just using different notes and chords?
-The answer is that since they are human themselves, they can try different things and see how they make themselves feel.
+The answer might be that since they are human themselves, they can try different things and see how they make themselves feel.
 Art through empathy is a powerful mechanism, and one that is not available to artificial intelligence for obvious reasons.

 ## Modern Arts

+Since the fine arts were categorized, technology has made possible new ways of expressing emotions.
 Modern categories often include cinema, photography and comics.

 What about [applied arts](https://en.wikipedia.org/wiki/Applied_arts) like design or decoration?
-According to Wikipedia they make everyday objects aesthetically pleasing, which is undoubtedly a kind of feeling and does therefore qualify under our definition.
+According to Wikipedia they make everyday objects aesthetically pleasing, which as we have seen is a kind of feeling and does therefore qualify under our definition.

 We already saw this piece of algorithmic art:

 ![An abstract design generated by computer, then "printed" used a modified CNC mill, and finally photographed.
 Source: [Casa Cactus](https://casacactus.es/), used with permission.](pics/on-art-design.jpg "Spirals in yellow, pink and black overlapping, composed of many thin lines, displaying beautiful moiré patterns.")

-There are many other human activities that raise our inner emotions and could be considered art.
+There are many other human activities that raise our inner emotions, although they are not always categorized as art.
 Let's review a few of them, starting with the most obvious and going deeper with fringe acts.

 ### Computer Games

-The most consumed form of art nowadays, it is easy to create beauty, strike fear, tell interesting and immersive stories.
+The most consumed form of art nowadays: they create beauty, strike fear, tell interesting and immersive stories.
+The gaming industry hires lots of artists for character design and animation.
+The combination of cinematic scenes and music is augmented by the ability to control some characters in the game.
+There is a unique world of possibilities because games are (unlike movies) never exactly the same.
+I think there is little doubt that computer games can be artistic, even if the oldest generations do not always get them.

 ### Advertising

-Designed to stimulate feelings like cravings or desire.
+Ads are designed to stimulate feelings like cravings or desire, and yet I'm not sure they can be indeed considered as art.
-I don't see the fact that these works are done for crass commercial interests as a demerit: or should Michelangelo be ashamed of accepting money for doing propaganda for the strongest powers of his time, i.e. kings and popes?
+Not because they are done for crass commercial interests;
+or should Michelangelo be ashamed of accepting money for creating fancy propaganda for the strongest powers of his time, like kings and popes?

+No, it's the intentionality of the message which makes me doubt.
+Targets of ads are not necessarily receptive.
+And yet, when you see an ad that really resonates, it can be a powerful experience.

 ### Comedic Monologues

-A category that transmits humor.
+This category is interesting because it mainly transmits one emotion: humor.
+But if we delve deeper we find that monologue authors can also convey a wide range of complex feelings: empathy, bewilderment, comfort, curiosity, tenderness, bouts of anger.

+Humor is in general an interesting emotion.
+It can be a response to a common trope, but also to an absurd situation, to danger or to cognitive dissonance.
+We laugh in response to many different stimuli.
+The best monologuists will play to a wild array of mechanisms, whose only common pattern is that they result in laughter.

 ### Eroticism and Pornography

-Transmits feelings of sexual desire.
+Another variant of art is when we are transmitting feelings of sexual desire.
-There is little doubt that erotic literature and cinema can be artistic, but pornography can be quite controversial.
+There is little doubt that erotic literature and cinema can be artistic, while pornography can be quite controversial.
 It is banned in many cultures and poorly considered in many others.
 The difference seems to be the open depiction of genitals and sexual acts.